 Don’t Refuse a Helping Hand

-It is wise to not to drive alone during snowfall.
+It is wise not to drive alone during snowfall.
 Always keep a family member or carpool with a few people from work.
-Having people in your car who can help you push the car out of the snow is nothing short than a blessing during a blizzard.
+Having people in your car who can help you push the car out of the snow is nothing short of a blessing during a blizzard.
 Also, take help from friendly onlookers on the road, or call someone for help.

 Remember, when people are pushing your car, all you have to do is gently press the gas pedal for additional momentum.
 You have to make sure that you and the passengers in your car are completely safe, so check for a few things.
 First of all, check that your vehicle is not in the forward gear.
 Secondly, make sure that the ground isn’t slippery, so the people pushing the car do not get hurt either.

 No matter what you do, always keep a cool head and think thoroughly.
 We understand that your vehicle is one of your most prized assets, but it shouldn’t lead you to do things that are harmful to you or hurt the people travelling with you.
 You can always lock your car and leave the scene if everything else fails.
 Getting professional help is your best bet during such worst-case scenarios.